 In 2006, Faith purchased the two properties east of the church on 17th Terrace.
-The house farthest east was moved off the property and the “Hoffman House” was used for some education classes, but will be demolished in mid 2018 to make room for possible future expansion.
+The house farthest east was moved off the property and the “Hoffman House” was used for some education classes, but was demolished in 2018 to make room for possible future expansion.
 Currently the area is dubbed "the green space" and allows for open area activities.

 In 2015, Faith approved purchasing from Topeka Lutheran School the two residential lots and northeast corner parking area on SW Atwood to the south of our property.
-A Site Planning Task Force is currently evaluating the development of our unused properties to advance our ministry and mission.
+A Site Planning Task Force is continues to evaluatie the development of our unused properties to advance our ministry and mission.
 A new sound and lighting update including a move of the sound tech station into the sanctuary to allow more space in the balcony will be completed in early 2019.
 In 2020, during the COVID-19 shutdown, the video equipment was significantly enhanced to allow for live-streaming worship via Facebook.